 Vegan margarine is the best non-dairy substitute for butter and will work well with anything you need butter for, whether you're baking cookies or you need something to spread on your toast.
 Many margarine brands contain a bit of dairy in the form of lactose or whey, making them unsuitable as a dairy substitute, so be sure to read the label carefully.
 The only downside to using margarine instead of butter is that it may contain hydrogenated oils, which are not healthy.
 If this is a concern for you, look for a dairy-free vegan margarine that contains no trans-fats or hydrogenated oils

-, such as Earth Balance.Learn more about vegan margarine.
+, such as Earth Balance, a popular brand amongst dairy-free eaters and vegans.Learn more about vegan margarine.

 If you need a dairy-free substitute for cheese, I recommend looking for a cheese substitute that is labeled vegan if you are lactose intolerant or have a milk allergy.
 Some brands of non-dairy soy-based cheese contain a bit of casein or caseinate